devkulemannege/PRISM-AI/README.md

 ## Personalized Rsponsive &amp; Intelligent Sales Machine

-A personalized AI agent which attracts customers to businesses by acting as a sales-person through interactive conversations which are done through social media platorms
+A personalized AI agent that attracts customers to businesses by acting as a salesperson through interactive conversations done through social media platforms.